Review of the Copyright Act 1994

 In June 2017 the Minister of Commerce and Consumer Affairs released a terms of reference to launch a review of the Copyright Act 1994.

-It is timely to launch a review as it is important we ensure that our copyright regime is fit for purpose in the context of a rapidly changing technological environment which is impacting the way we create, distribute and consume content.
+It is important we ensure that our copyright regime is fit for purpose in the context of a rapidly changing technological environment which is impacting the way we create, distribute and consume content.
 Insights into this environment were highlighted in the Government’s Study of the role of copyright and designs in the creative sector, completed in December last year.

-The Ministry of Business, Innovation and Employment will now start preparing an issues paper, which is likely to be released for public consultation in early 2018.
+The Ministry of Business, Innovation and Employment is preparing an issues paper, which is likely to be released for public consultation in the first half of 2018.

 See the links below for relevant documents: